Covid 19 coronavirus: PM Jacinda Ardern teases details of New Zealand under alert level 3

 "Week three may in fact be the hardest, we're coming around the bend but can't quite see the finish line," Ardern said.

-"As the Minister for sport recently said to me, we can't squander a strong half-time lead by letting up or getting overconfident."
+"As the Minister for Sport recently said to me, we can't squander a strong half-time lead by letting up or getting overconfident."

 And she had a message for those letting the side down by breaking the lockdown rules.